chinapedia/wikipedia.abstract.en/Page/Lipid.md

 Plant thylakoid membranes have the largest lipid component of a non-bilayer forming monogalactosyl diglyceride (MGDG), and little phospholipids; despite this unique lipid composition, chloroplast thylakoid membranes have been shown to contain a dynamic lipid-bilayer matrix as revealed by magnetic resonance and electron microscope studies.[66]

-Phospholipids_aqueous_solution_structures.svgs: a spherical liposome, a micelle, and a lipid bilayer.]]
+s: a spherical liposome, a micelle, and a lipid bilayer.]]

 A biological membrane is a form of lamellar phase lipid bilayer.
 The formation of lipid bilayers is an energetically preferred process when the glycerophospholipids described above are in an aqueous environment.[67]
 This is known as the hydrophobic effect.
 In an aqueous system, the polar heads of lipids align towards the polar, aqueous environment, while the hydrophobic tails minimize their contact with water and tend to cluster together, forming a vesicle; depending on the concentration of the lipid, this biophysical interaction may result in the formation of micelles, liposomes, or lipid bilayers.
 Other aggregations are also observed and form part of the polymorphism of amphiphile (lipid) behavior.
 Phase behavior is an area of study within biophysics and is the subject of current academic research.[68][69]
 Micelles and bilayers form in the polar medium by a process known as the hydrophobic effect.[70]
 When dissolving a lipophilic or amphiphilic substance in a polar environment, the polar molecules (i.e., water in an aqueous solution) become more ordered around the dissolved lipophilic substance, since the polar molecules cannot form hydrogen bonds to the lipophilic areas of the amphiphile.
 So in an aqueous environment, the water molecules form an ordered "clathrate" cage around the dissolved lipophilic molecule.[71]